Mahmoud-zino/Knowledge/School/Projects/MediaScout/Software Documentation/Backend/Project Setup.md

 ]
 ```

-> [!info] Note
+> [!note] Note
-> CorsMiddleware should be placed as high as possible, especially before any middleware that can generate responses such as CommonMiddleware.
+> Cors Middleware should be placed as high as possible, especially before any middleware that can generate responses, such as Common Middleware.

+<div style="page-break-after: always;"></div>

 ## Setup SQLite

+>[!info]
-> SQLite is a database engine.
+>SQLite is a database engine.
 It is software that allows users to interact with a relational database.
 In SQLite, a database is stored in a single file.

 ### Installation
-SQLite is already installed with django.
+SQLite is already installed with Django.

 Database settings in `settings.py`